Find out more about the people behind the science

 Nicky Whiffin

-Nicky is an Associate Professor and Sir Henry Dale Fellow, at the Big Data Institute and Wellcome Centre for Human Genetics at the University of Oxford.
-She is also a Research Fellow at St Anne’s College with the Centre for Personalised Medicine, and a visiting scientist at the Broad Institute of MIT and Harvard.
+Nicky is an Associate Professor and Wellcome Career Development Award Fellow, at the Big Data Institute and Centre for Human Genetics at the University of Oxford.
+She is also a member of St Anne’s College, and a visiting scientist at the Broad Institute of MIT and Harvard.
+Nicky was recently awarded a 2024 Research Prize from the Lister Institute of Preventative Medicine and the Balfour Lecture from the UK Genetics Society.

 Nicky’s undergraduate degree was in Natural Sciences at the University of Cambridge before she studied for a PhD in genetic susceptibility to Colorectal Cancer at the Institute of Cancer Research in London.
 During her postdoctoral work at Imperial College London, she developed tools and methods to improve interpretation of variants identified in patients with Inherited Heart Conditions.